Code-Institute-Submissions/Ocean-memory-game/README.md

 3. **Mute button**
     - The mute button turns off all sound in the game.
-    - It is represented by a white speaker in the right lower corner of the page.
+    - It is represented by a speaker above the game board.
-    - when there is sound you will see the speaker with lines next to it.
+    - when there is no sound you will see the speaker with lines next to it.
-    - when the sound is turned off there is an X next to the speaker.
+    - when the sound is turned on there is an X next to the speaker.

 4. **Matched Cards counter**
     - To win the board you need to match all the cards.